 People are the greatest assest to our agency.
 Ensuring that our employees are appropriately supported is essential to maintaining a ready, adaptive, and resilient work force.
 Supervisors are encouraged to lead by example and work collaboratively with their employees to build and implement development plans.

 Office of the Chief is responsible for the administration and general supervision of all police operations.
-The Office of the Chief is charged with the coordination of all investigations and procedures; the provision of leadership, management and administration; and the consistent building of strong and productive partnerships with the residents, businesses, community groups, and the media.
+The Office of the Chief is charged with the coordination of all investigations and procedures; the provision of leadership, management and administration; and the consistent building of strong and productive relationships with City departments and staff, residents, businesses, community groups, and the media.

 Support Services is comprised of Communications, Records, Property, Police Analytics, Technical Services, and the Office of Management, Budget and Research.
 Services provided by this division are (1) answer all incoming calls and provide 24-hour dispatch service; (2) provide radio communications between the police station and all patrol field units; (3) provide full police records management services; (4) oversee planning, implementation, and management of police technology; (5) provide planning and research information and implementation; (6) administer departmental operating and capital improvement budgets; (7) gather and report intelligence information; (8) serve as the central tactical crime analysis and intelligence entity within the department.